junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/2025-03-11-SPN-Glimpses-1-4.md

 Confusing.

-Everything is pieces.
+Everything is in pieces.

-Just pieces.
+Then they are not.

 Floating.

+Swimming.

 Chaotic.